virtualstate/focus/README.md

 ## descendantsSettled

 You may want to be able to observe the resolution state of all descendants, as with `childrenSettled`

-For this you can use the `descendantsSettled` accessor

 ```typescript jsx
 const { descendantsSettled } = await import("@virtualstate/focus");